Advanced Radiation Panel design for applications in National Security and Food Safety: Overview

 \section{Overview}

-Plastic scintillator detectors have been used in high-energy physics experiments for decades, and with the development of extruded plastic scintillator their use has expanded considerably.
-One example is how this technology has been developed for the Mu2e experiment at Fermilab.\cite{Donghia:2018duf}.
-This experiment requires approximately 1200 m$^2$ of a very efficient detector for cosmic rays.
-We believe that this technology can be effectively extended to the radiation detection applications described in this paper.
-The active element is the ``Di-counter unit" (Figure~\ref{fig:dicounter}) which consists of two extruded polystyrene-based scintillator strips each with two holes for wavelength-shifting (WLS) fibers.
-The mechanical specifications for the Di-counter are given in Figure~\ref{fig:DiCMech} A basic detector panel would consists of 3 ``Di-counters'', each up to 60 cm long.
+Plastic scintillator detectors have been used in high-energy physics experiments for decades, and with the development of extruded plastic scintillator at Fermilab~\cite{MINOS:1998kez,PlaDalmau:2003if,PlaDalmau:2000bf,Michael:2008bc,MINERvA:2013zvz,Ambrosi:2011zz,Ambrosino:2014kra,Anastasio:2013sva}, their use has expanded considerably.
+A recent example of an extruded scintillator detector is the one that has been developed for the Mu2e experiment at Fermilab~\cite{Donghia:2018duf}.
+This experiment requires approximately 1200 m$^2$ of a very efficient detector for cosmic-ray muons.
+We believe that this concept can be effectively extended to the radiation detection applications described in this paper.
+The active element is the ``Di-counter unit'' (Figure~\ref{fig:dicounter} [Left]) which consists of two extruded polystyrene-based scintillator strips, each with two holes for wavelength-shifting (WLS) fibers.
+The strips have a co-extruded titanium dioxide cladding which acts as a reflector.
+The mechanical specifications for the Di-counter are given in Figure~\ref{fig:dicounter} [Right].
+A basic detector panel would consist of 3 ``Di-counters.''
+The length of the Di-counter will depend on the application.

-When a charged particle, such as a muon, passes through the scintillator, it loses energy and this energy is converted into blue light by the plastic scintillator.
-Similarly, if an X-ray Compton scatters in the plastic, the Compton electron produces light in the scintillator.
-Some of this blue light is absorbed by the WLS fiber and is shifted into the green, where roughly 5\% (in each direction) of the green-shifted light is piped along the fiber to a photo-detector.
-By using the WLS fibers to guide the light to the photo-detectors, it is possible to make large detectors with good light collection efficiency even when the particle hits far from the photo-detector.
-Figure~\ref{fig:prince} (Left) gives a schematic of this operating principle.
+When a charged particle, such as a muon, passes through the scintillator, it loses energy that is then converted into blue light by the scintillator.
+Similarly, if an X-ray interacts in the plastic, the scattered Compton electron produces light in the scintillator.
+Some of this blue light is absorbed by the WLS fiber and is shifted into the green, where roughly 5\% (in each direction) of the green-shifted light is piped along the fiber to a photo-detector~\cite{allan1973,Ghatak_Thyagarajan_1998,site:Kuraray}.
+By using the WLS fibers to guide the light to the photo-detectors, it is possible to make large detectors with good light collection efficiency even when the particle hits far from the photo-detector.~\footnote{In the Mu2e experiment, the longest strips are 6.9~m.} Figure~\ref{fig:prince} [Left] gives a schematic of this operating principle while Figure~\ref{fig:prince} [Right] shows a photograph of a sample of the raw extrusion.

 The extrusions used for this work were fabricated in the FNAL-NICADD Extrusion Line Facility at Fermilab following the methodologies we have developed over the past 20 years.
-Figure~\ref{fig:prince} (Right) a shows a photograph of a sample of the raw extrusion while Figure~\ref{fig:Extru} shows a schematic of the full Di-counter assembly.
+Figure~\ref{fig:Extru} shows a schematic of the full Di-counter assembly.